 DAVAO CITY (MindaNews/05 December)– “We cannot stop a storm but vulnerability is something we can address.”

-This was the key message of Dr. Gemma Teresa Narisma, head of the Regional Climate Systems Program of the Manila Observatory, to members of non-government organizations that are into disaster risk reduction programs from the different parts of the country.
+This was the key message of Dr. Gemma Teresa Narisma, head of the Regional Climate Systems Program of the Manila Observatory, to members of non-government organizations from different parts of the country that are into disaster risk reduction programs.

-The scientist quoted a definition of disaster by the International Federation of Red Cross and Red Crescent societies, which says: “A disaster occurs when a hazard impacts in vulnerable people.”
+The scientist quoted a definition of disaster by the International Federation of Red Cross and Red Crescent societies, which says: “A disaster occurs when a hazard impacts on vulnerable people.”

 “When you have a strong hazard, you are vulnerable, then you have a recipe for disaster.
-What does this mean is that vulnerability is in our hands,” Narisma added.
+What this means is that vulnerability is in our hands,” Narisma added.